Brain Fitness and Neuroplasticity: The Key to Your Aging Parents’ Best Life

 What your parents do with their time, makes a difference.

 Helping your parents sustain a mentally stimulating life is the key.
 Scientists have concluded that “Learning is physical.”
-As your parents are involved in more and more activities, physically and mentally -- their brains and their lives will benefit.
+As your parents are involved in more and more activities, physically and mentally -- brain aging and decline can be reversed.

 Help Your Parents Create a Senior Exercise Plan